-Note:For information on connecting the optional DC power supply modules, refer to Figure 3: Connecting DC Power Supply Module on page 36.
+Note:For information on connecting the optional DC power supply modules, refer to Figure 4: Connecting DC Power Supply Module .

-Figure 1: Connecting AC Power (GigaVUE-HC1)
+Figure 2: Connecting AC Power (GigaVUE-HC1)

 - 2. Plug the other end of the power cables into a power source that can supply adequate power.
 For optimal power protection, plug the power supply modules into separate circuits.
 When connecting to the external AC power source, ensure that a Surge Protective Device (SPD) is installed at the AC power inlet.
-For information on GigaVUE-HC1 power requirements, refer to AC- and DC-Powered GigaVUE-HC1 on page 11. - 3.
+For information on GigaVUE-HC1 power requirements, refer to AC- and DC-Powered GigaVUE-HC1. - 3.
 Power is turned on when the unit is plugged in, and turned off when the unit is unplugged.
-To remove a power supply module, refer to Removing a Power Supply Module on page 34.
+To remove a power supply module, refer to Removing a Power Supply Module.